-When it comes to marriage, things are never quite as easy as they seem.
+When it comes to marriage, things are never relatively as easy as they seem.
 Making a relationship work requires a lot of work and patience.
 If you’re having trouble understanding each other, then several resources are available that can help you before a divorce becomes an option.

 Common Marriage Problems That All Couples Face

 However, if the problems have become too much for the individuals involved, and the best route to continue is a divorce, it’s time to contact a reliable divorce attorney who can help protect your interests.
-But before things get to that point, it’s essential to consider the problems you are facing and how you can address them with your partner.
+But before things get to that point, it’s essential to consider the problems you are facing and address them with your partner.

 One common problem with marriage is how, over time, it can become harder to communicate.
 You may easily misunderstand your partner and automatically assume the worst in what they are saying.
 Before rushing to judgment, it’s best to first ask questions like:

 - What do you mean?